B2-Bayesian-for-Biology/MCMCwithODEs_primer/README.md

 jupyter notebook
 ```
 ### 5️⃣ Open and run a case study
+Navigate to:
 ```text
 docs/education/python/case_study_2.ipynb
 ```
+and run the notebook top to bottom.
+This notebook demonstrates Bayesian inference of microbial growth and death
+rates from population time-series data using PyMC and a Logistic growth model.

 ## 🧩 Example: Bayesian Inference Workflow